gunjan3d/PlantDiseaseClassiffier/README.md

 Contribution:
 Contributions to this project are welcome.
 If you encounter any bugs, have feature requests, or want to contribute enhancements, please submit an issue or pull request.

-Credits:
-This project was developed by [Your Name] and is licensed under the [License Name].
-Special thanks to the creators of TensorFlow, Keras, and Streamlit for their excellent tools and libraries.

-License:
-This project is licensed under the [License Name].
-See the LICENSE file for details.# PlantDiseaseClassiffier